 In this report we are discussing a case of 35 year old male with supracondylar femur fracture with difficulty in extending the leg.
 The main aim of physiotherapy management was to maintain the available range and to increase knee flexion and extension range.
-Distal femoral fractures should be treated using the same metrics and standards of care that are now used for hip fractures.
-The best way to treat and recover from surgery is still unknown, and more research is needed(7).
+Distal femoral fractures should be treated using the same metrics and standards of care that are now used for hip fractures(7,8).

 Continues passive movement is the method been used since long time but less evidence is seen regarding the effectiveness of CPM in increasing the range of motion.
 Following LISS plate attachment, the evidence base proved to be consistent in the restriction of weight-bearing during physiotherapy exercises.
-According to the research, starting weight-bearing too soon can lead to implant failure and malunion.Non-, toe-touch, and partial weight-bearing, on the other hand, have a significant difference in energy expenditure and technical competence(8).
+According to the research, starting weight-bearing too soon can lead to implant failure and mal-union.
+Non-weight bearing, toe-touch, and partial weight-bearing, on the other hand, have a significant difference in energy expenditure and technical competence(9,10).